IdanKahan/SparkMaxIntake/README.md

 # SparkMaxIntake
-A  robot intake using SparkMax engine controller implemented in wpilib Java (FRC)
+A  robot intake using SparkMax motor controller implemented in wpilib Java (FRC)